 In this Havana Cuba Travel Guide, you’ll discover what to do in Havana Cuba for food, drink & fun – and included is our interactive Havana Cuba Map.
 We attempt to defy the rumour that all food in Cuba is terrible by finding some pretty tasty bites.
 We reveal our top options for good food as well as our favourite cocktail spots (Did You Know: The mojito and the daiquiri were both invented in Cuba).

 PLUS what to see in Havana – famous sights, architecture and landmarks.
 We learn the history of old Havana and get a view from behind the wheel of a classic car.
-All this as well as traveler tips and accommodation options.
+All this as well as planning a trip to Cuba traveler tips and accommodation options.

 Our Havana Cuba Map, which features everything mentioned in this article, as well 25+ other top attractions, bars, and restaurants, can be found at the bottom of this article.
 Just scroll down to the end.